 Illinois Theft/Larceny Laws: Related Resources

 There are a variety of charges you could face if you've been accused of theft which can depend on factors such as the value of the property in question.
 Remember, it's the prosecution's burden to prove the case against you beyond any reasonable doubt.
-Having an experienced criminal defense attorney at your side can make all the difference.
-Get in touch with one today and you can receive an initial review of your case at absolutely no charge to you.
+Having an experienced Illinois criminal defense attorney at your side can make all the difference.